Okoyl/paste/README.rst

 Credits
 =======
-* Paul Dixon (blog.dixo.net) for creating the original pastebin.com source.
+  Paul Dixon (blog.dixo.net) for creating the original pastebin.com source.
-* Jorge Peña (http://www.blaenkdenum.com) for making numerous changes to the older source, (archives which are now being reworked on and password protection)
-* Roberto Rodríguez (roberto.rodriguez.pino@gmail.com) for PostgreSQL support.
+  Roberto Rodríguez (roberto.rodriguez.pino[AT]gmail.com) for PostgreSQL support.

-jQuery, Twitter Bootstrap and various jQuery addons for present and future features.
+  Themes were built using jQuery &  Twitter Bootstrap and various jQuery plugins for present and future features, but we do try to keep it bloat free.
-Icons are provided by fontawesome.
+  Icons are provided by FontAwesome.